King Vortigern: The British Ruler Who Lost England

 Legacy as the Ruler Who Lost Britain

 Vortigern had risen up as an opportunist in uncertain times.
 However, his desperate gambits had failed spectacularly.
 His cynical bargain with Saxon mercenaries and resort to treachery had granted him temporary power at the ultimate cost.
 By 457 his misrule resulted in disaster for Celtic Britain and left him with a wretched demise.
-His legacy endures as the king who lost Britain to Saxon invaders through catastrophic misjudgment.
+His legacy endures as the king who lost Britain to Saxon invaders through catastrophic misjudgement.

 Vortigern's Enduring Historical Legacy